Whiteflies: Eliminating Tiny White Pests

-If you have tiny white flying bugs in house or greenhouse, or even outdoors in the garden, you can use traps to catch them.
+If you have tiny white flying bugs in house or greenhouse, or even on outdoor plants in the garden, you can use traps to catch them.
 My preferred choice is yellow sticky traps.
 White flies are drawn to the yellow color, assuming it’s a flower.
 They can’t escape to go and lay eggs.

 Natural predators for this white bug include ladybugs, lacewings, and the whitefly parasite (which is a form of beneficial parasitic wasp).
 By ensuring that you have lots of beneficial insects in your yard and garden, you can quickly deal with infestations.
 Hummingbirds and dragonflies are also natural predators!

-Place new plants in quarantine for a couple weeks.
+Place new infested plants in quarantine for a couple of weeks.
 I know, it’s difficult to do, but before adding new plants to your garden or your greenhouse, keep them separate and observe them for a little bit.
 That way, if you develop problems with hidden pests, you’ll be able to deal with them fast.
-And you won’t introduce the whitefly infestation to your other plants, or create the huge problem of an infested greenhouse!
+And you won’t introduce the whitefly to your other plants, or create the huge problem of an infested greenhouse!

 Using neem oil on your plants will deter whiteflies from laying eggs on them.
 In addition, the oil will coat the eggs and larvae and smother them.
 Be sure to thoroughly coat both the bottoms and tops of the leaves as well as their stems for complete coverage.

 Try mulching with a reflective mulch fabric.
-Reflective fabrics are confusing to whiteflies, and they tend to leave those plants alone.
+Reflective fabrics are confusing to whiteflies, and they tend to leave even host plants alone.

-Use Tanglefoot Tangle-Trap around the base of citrus trees that develop whitefly infestations.
+Use Tanglefoot Tangle-Trap around the base of citrus trees, and other plants that develop whitefly infestations.
 While this sticky gel will not catch many of the white bugs themselves, it will stop ants from getting into the tree.

 Ants can farm aphids and whiteflies for the honeydew secretion that they produce.
 They’re known to protect their honeydew providers from natural enemies.
 If you reduce the ants in your plants, you can reduce the spread of your whiteflies!